-The company, the world's biggest technology firm in revenue terms, also reported a record operating profit in April-June of 6.72 trillion won.
+The world's largest technology firm by revenue and top smartphone maker also saw a record operating profit in October-December of 8.84 trillion won, up 89.7% from a year earlier.